robenkleene/design-references/blender/blender.md

 ### Scroll Direction

 Blender doesn't play nice with the "Scroll direction: natural" enabled, so turn it off when using Blender.
 With it off and "Natural Trackpad Direction" enabled in Blender, scrolling works naturally: Panning left moves left, zooming up zooms in, and orbiting up flies up.

+## Numeric Keypad

+- With `Emulate Numpad` on, the regular number keys work like the numeric keypad.

 ## Modes